kookiatsuetrong/cool/README.md

 directly.

 Philosophies of the Cool! programming language:
-- SAB - Server And Browser - Use only one language from server to browser
+- SAB - Server And Browser - Use only one language from server to browser.
 - TOI - Text editor Over IDE - You can use any text editor to write Cool!
 - LIS - Life Is Short - Don't spend 10000 hours learning large framework.
 - LOE - Learn Online Easily -
 	No installation required.
 Cool! has an online editor.
 - PYS - Powerful Yet Small -
-	Only 20-30 methods, but produce same result as any large framework.
+	Only 20-30 methods, but produce result as any large framework.

 # The first program
 A Cool! program starts from the constructor of any main class.
 So let's start